unRob/coredns-consul/README.md

     {
-        "target": "serviceC", // the name of a service registered with consul "acl": ["allow network1", "deny network2"], // a list of ACL rules "aliases": ["qa.business", "demo.business"] // test in prod or live a lie }
+        "target": "serviceC", // the name of a service registered with consul "acl": ["allow network1", "deny network2"], // a list of ACL rules "aliases": ["qa.business", "demo.business"], // test in prod or live a lie
+        // "addresses": ["127.0.0.1"] // static addresses for this name, if no `target` was provided }
     ```
 * `ttl` (default: `5m`) specifies the **TTL** in [golang duration strings](https://golang.org/pkg/time/#ParseDuration) returned for matching service queries.